mantidproject/mantid/docs/source/interfaces/DrILL.rst

 Grouped samples will appear with a specific label in the table.
 The master of a group will have a bold label.
 There can be only one master row per group, if a second row is selected as the master row, it will replace the previous one.
-One can also ungroup samples by selecting them and pressing Ctrl + Alt + G or using the context menu.
+One can also add a sample to an existing group (using the context menu) or ungroup samples by selecting them and pressing Ctrl + Alt + G or using the context menu.

 Processing